comicrelief/lambda-wrapper/README.md

 ## Serverless Offline & SQS Emulation

 Serverless Offline only emulates API Gateway and Lambda, so publishing an SQS message would use the real SQS queue and trigger the consumer function (if any) in AWS.
-When working with offline code, the expectation is that the local functions will be invoked instead.
+When working with offline code, you often want the local functions to be invoked instead.

+Offline SQS behaviour can be configured by setting the `LAMBDA_WRAPPER_OFFLINE_SQS_MODE` environment variable.
+Available modes are:

+- `direct` (the default): invokes the consumer function directly via an offline Lambda endpoint
+- `local`: send messages to an offline SQS endpoint, such as Localstack
+- `aws`: no special handling of SQS offline; messages will be sent to AWS

+Details of each mode are documented in the sections below.
+When you send a message using `SQSService.prototype.publish`, it will check which mode to use and dispatch the message appropriately.
+These modes take effect only when running offline (as defined by `DependencyInjection.prototype.isOffline`).
+In a deployed environment, SQS messages will always be sent to AWS SQS.

+### Direct Lambda mode

-In order to emulate SQS, `SQSService.prototype.publish` will check `DependencyInjection.prototype.isOffline`.
-If it's `true`, a Lambda client will be created and the message will be delivered to the offline Lambda endpoint, effectively running the consumer function _immediately_ as part of the original Lambda invocation.
+This is the default mode if `LAMBDA_WRAPPER_OFFLINE_SQS_MODE` is not set.
+A Lambda client will be created and the message will be delivered to the offline Lambda endpoint, effectively running the consumer function _immediately_ as part of the original Lambda invocation.
 This works very well in the offline environment because invoking a Lambda function will trigger its whole (local) execution tree.

-### How to use it?

 To take advantage of SQS emulation, you will need to define the following in the implementing service: